karlroberts/karlroberts.github.io/source/_posts/2015-06-16-testing-angular-dot-js-at-the-console.markdown

 the service is doing the right thing.

-Well the browser has a javascript console (f12) which has all your code loaded in it, so we should be able just run the service.
+Well the browser has a javascript console (f12) which has all your code loaded in it, so we should be able just run the service. <!--more-->

 But the service is wrapped in a clousure, how can I get it to run it's methods?